The current situation

 Ballygawley, County Tyrone

 Minister Michelle O’Neill has visited St Ciaran's College, in Ballygawley to inspect the new £1.5m flood alleviation scheme which will provide enhanced protection to the school and local properties in the County Tyrone village.

-The Minister, who has responsibility for the DfI Rivers, said: “Construction of the Ballygawley Flood Alleviation Scheme provides improved protection against river flooding for many residents, business owners and St Ciaran’s College.
+The Minister, who had responsibility for the former DARD, now DfI Rivers, said: “Construction of the Ballygawley Flood Alleviation Scheme provides improved protection against river flooding for many residents, business owners and St Ciaran’s College.
 In recent years, the area has experienced repeated flooding resulting from heavy and prolonged rainfall, and this project will bring relief to the college authorities, residents and property owners.”

 What we are doing